A Glimpse of Empire Cave's Biodiversity

 Stewarding a Sensitive Resource

 Emipre Cave is a highly sensitive ecosystem that has experienced vandalism and other human-induced impacts that threaten its unique species.
-Though development could potentially impact the cave environment by altering hydrology, more immediate threats stem from frequent visitation to this easily accessible cave.
-Visitors can reduce their impact by choosing to not enter the cave, or at the very least packing out their trash; refraining from smoking burning campfires, or spraypainting; and leaving woody debris in place within the cave.
-In order to protect the rare and endemic widlife that calls the cave home, we encourage people to refrain from entering Empire Cave without explicit permission from Campus Natural Reserve staff.
+In a study of over 1300 California caves, Empire Cave was ranked as the 3rd most biodiverse cave (Elliot et al. 2017).
+Though development could potentially impact the cave environment by altering hydrology, more immediate threats stem from decades of frequent visitation to this easily accessible cave.
+In order to protect the rare and endemic widlife that calls the cave home, in August 2023 UC Santa Cruz and the Campus Natural Reserve coordinated the construction of a wildlife-friendly gate to restrict access to Empire Cave.
+Access is currently limited to UCSC courses, research, and the Amah Mutsun Tribal Band.

 Rare Landform, Rare Creatures